apertahealth/rchart/README.md

 20. patient population data visualization tools
 21. billing
 22. chat
-# 2. Documentation
-- todo: link to documentation site

-# 3. License
+# 2. License
 - todo: explain AGPL3 and how you can use this code

-# 4. Installation
+# 3. Installation
+You can download via the following.
+Alternatively you can download on your specific platform or build the program from source.
+What is building from source?
+Explained:
 ## windows:
 ## macOS:
 ## linux:
 ## from source:

+# 4. Contributing
+We can use a lot of help.
+We need those that can code, help support languages, create art, and manage the project!

-# 5. Tech Stack
+## Tech Stack
 We are using Svelte (specifically the SvelteKit metaframework) with TypeScript enabled for the frontend UI.
 TailwindCSS helps us organize our CSS design system.
 On the backend, we are using Tauri and Rust connected to a SQLite database.

-# 6. Support

-# 7. Get Involved & Contribute!
 ## Code of Conduct

 ## Messaging Platform